 - How do you reduce the number of needles in public spaces?

-- Are you compliant with the regulations on the disposal of medical waste?
+- Are Step Up compliant with the regulations on the disposal of medical waste?

 YES.
 A comprehensive list of studies that support Syringe Service Programmes can be found by clicking here: http://www.drugwarfacts.org/chapter/syringe_exchange.
 Here are a few examples: